 UnitedHealthcare may, at its sole discretion, use a nationally contracted vendor for utilization management to administer the prior authorization program for all therapeutic radiation services.
 The nationally contracted vendor uses the NCDs, LCDs and the UnitedHealthcare MA coverage summaries for managing the program.

-We fax the case resolution to the medical group/IPA for each case serviced.
-Denials require a letter sent to both member and care provider stating why we denied the requested service.
+We fax the approval or denial to the medical group/IPA for each case serviced.
+Denials require a letter sent to both member and health care provider stating why we denied the requested service.
 The letter outlines the process for filing standard and expedited appeals.

 Delegates that receive requests for services must make decisions and provide notification within applicable regulatory and accreditation time frames.
 We hold the delegate to the most stringent requirements for approvals, extensions of decision turnaround times, denials, delays, partial approvals and modification of requested services.